The holdings are a mixture of commercial and non-commercial products. Highlights include:

 Small amounts of moving image material are held in other departments.
 Moving images are also a part of the Endangered Archives programme.
 There is no legal deposit agreement in the UK for moving images, and though occasional video materials accompany books or documents obtained by the British Library under legal deposit, the majority of moving images are acquired by individual curators by off-air recording, donation and purchase.

-You can follow what's happening with the British Library and moving images through the Moving Image blog.
+You can follow what's happening with the British Library and moving images through the Sound and Vision blog.

 Daily television and radio news programmes broadcast in the UK since May 2010 are now available though a new instant access service in the Reading Rooms, with new programmes available within hours of broadcast.